Skip to content

 Working with the Power of Public Stakeholders to Tackle the Wildlife Protection Mission

-2:00 PM Board vans for the University of California, Merced Campus
+2:00 PM Board bus for the University of California, Merced Campus

 4:30 PM Arrive at Merced, El Capitan Hotel – Free time

-Register and unpack – an opportunity for contact with home
+Register at the hotel and unpack – an opportunity for contact with home

 Family-style dinner with UC Merced faculty, featured speakers, and local guests

-A chance to relax and get to know the faculty and speakers, trade contacts and discuss detailed questions.
+A chance to get to know the faculty, trade contacts, and discuss questions.

 7:00 PM Return to El Capitan – Free Evening

-APRIL 19 – FRIDAY: UNIVERSITY OF CALIFORNIA, MERCED, EL CAPITAN HOTEL
+APRIL 26 – SATURDAY: UNIVERSITY OF CALIFORNIA - MERCED, EL CAPITAN HOTEL

 7:00 AM Breakfast – El Capitan Hotel

-8:15 AM Board vans for travel to the campus of UC Merced
+8:00 AM Board bus for travel to the campus of UC Merced

-9:30 AM Featured Lecture – Leadership and Vision
+8:45 AM Featured Keynote Lecture – Leadership and Vision

-Robert G. Stanton – 15th Director of the U.S. National Park Service Parks as Vehicles for Objectively Telling the American Narrative and Promoting Civility and Tolernace
+Robert G. Stanton – 15th Director of the U.S. National Park Service - Parks as Vehicles for Objectively Telling the American Narrative and Promoting Civility and Diplomacy Presentation with time for discussion

 12:00 PM Lunch – UC Merced